 - Reduce heat to medium-low and simmer uncovered 20 mins.
 Medium-low on my stovetop’s strongest right, front burner is a 2.

-- Stir in 1/4 cup sliced green onion, 1/4 cup chopped curly parsley, juice of 1/2 lemon, and refrigerated cooked shrimp (with any juices on plate).
+- Remove bay leaves, then stir in 1/4 cup sliced green onion, 1/4 cup chopped curly parsley, juice of 1/2 lemon, and refrigerated cooked shrimp (with any juices on plate).

 - Cook just until shrimp is heated through.